cybergarage/round-cc/doc/round_client_lib.md

 ##### Return value

-- a specified registry JSON string, or false when the specified registry is not found.
+- a JSON object of the specified registry, or false when the specified registry is not found.

 ```
 {